 Middle Patuxent Creek - At the bottom of the hill, on the south side of Rt.
 32 and Cedar Lane in “Old Freetown” sit the Middle Patuxent Creek.
 Next to the bank of this creek, Tubman and others are said to have hidden from the Slave Raiders.

 Freetown Road - It is reported that in 1845, a slave owner, Nicholas Washington, upon his death, freed his 17 slaves and gave them 150 acres of land.
 This was part of the tract of land called “Atol Enlarged” which became known as “Freetown” Old “Freetown” was originally bound by Cedar Lane down 216, and continued up around Howard Community College and over to Owen Brown.
 Today all that is left of the original tract is Freetown Road, the Harriet Tubman portion of Guilford Road, and the Locust United Methodist Church and Cemetery.

 5434 Vantage Point RD, Columbia, MD 21044

-2. Howard County Historical Society Museum the museum includes exhibits about people who escaped from slavery in Howard County.
+The museum includes exhibits highlighting people who escaped from slavery in Howard County.